 Hello, my dear colleagues!
-This post will probably be nothing new for some of you, but for some other teachers, it may be really interesting.
+This post will probably be nothing new for some of you, but it may be fascinating for some other teachers.
 I will show you how to make a digital teacher portfolio step-by-step using Microsoft Sway.

 Why Microsoft Sway?

 It can be pretty hard to build a nice portfolio, and many teachers are not web designers.
-I decided to make a portfolio in Sway before I even had my own website – the editor is easy to use and you can share your link in no time.
-The design is sleek and after adding your photos, it can look very professional.
+So I decided to make a portfolio in Sway before I even had my own website – the editor is easy to use, and you can share your link in no time.
+The design is sleek, and after adding your photos, it can look very professional.

 Steps to building your portfolio in less than 30 minutes